Film: Beyond the Black Rainbow

 - Spiritual Successor: To Altered States, among others.

 - Stargate City: Notable Vancouver locations seen in this movie include the George Massey Tunnel and Bloedel Conservatory.

 - Start of Darkness: While Barry doesn't go completely off his rocker until the end of the film, a flashback shows when he actually first went insane and killed Elena's mother.

 - Soundtrack Dissonance: The film contains two out-of-place songs: "Angel Dust" by metal band Venom (during the scene with the camping heshers) and "Anonymous" by synthpop band SSQ (during the end credits).
 Compared to the Drone of Dread that is the entire rest of the film, this can come off as jarring.

 - The Stinger: A close-up of a Sentionaut action figure lays on a carpet, as a half-backwards voice exclaims "Do you read me?" over Pac Man Fever noises.

 - These Are Things Man Was Not Meant to Know: What Dr. Nyle saw when he tried to "bring home the mother lode."

 - Utopia Justifies the Means: Perfecting humanity was the Arboria Institute's initial goal.
 Too bad it led to Barry's pronounced psychotic break and quite a few seemingly otherworldly horrors.

 - Villainous Breakdown: Barry goes from a cold and calculating Psycho Psychologist to a bald, ranting, hallucinating, knife wielding psychopath.

 - "What Now?"
-Ending: Elena's escaped the suffocating control of Dr. Nyle and the Institute, only to be faced with a more insidious version of the same thing — suburbia, A.D.
-1983.
+Ending: Elena's escaped the suffocating control of Dr. Nyle and the Institute, but it's left unsure what she will do or face next.